jtiscione/e-paper-frame/README.md

 expected by the device.
 It is subsequently base64 encoded to be sent in a series of HTTP POST requests.

 As the Pico receives each POST request, it base64 decodes the data and streams it to the SPI channel (along with any necessary device commands, etc.) before responding to the request with 200 OK.
+The client will only then proceed with the next request.
 The protocol surrounding this process varies slightly according to the device, since they all accept data in different FrameBuffer formats such as FrameBuffer.HLSB and FrameBuffer.HMSB, and the procedure is a little different from one to the next:

-- The 2.9 inch red/black display receives 2 POST requests, one with HLSB data for black and one with HLSB data for red.
+- `EPD_2in9B`: receives 2 POST requests, one with HLSB data for black and one with HLSB data for red.
-- The 3.7 inch 4-color display receives 2 POST requests, one with HLSB data for black and dark gray vs white and light gray, and one with HLSB data for black and light gray vs white and dark gray.
-(Both are sent to th device sequentially for a 4 color image result.)
+- `EPD_3in7`: receives 2 POST requests, one with HLSB data for black and dark gray vs white and light gray, and one with HLSB data for black and light gray vs white and dark gray.
+(Both are sent to th device sequentially for a 4 color result.)
-- The 5.65 inch 7-color display receives 8 POST requests.
+- `EPD_5in65`: receives 8 POST requests.
 They contain data for one large HMSB buffer split into 8 horizontal bands (since the Pico is too memory constrained to handle them all at once).

 POST endpoints are of the form `/block0`, `/block1`, etc. and the sequence is expected by the server.
-Unexpected requests result in a 409 error sent to the client, which will retry up to several times starting with `/block0`.
+Requests received in an unexpected order result in an HTTP 409 error sent to the client, which will retry up to several times starting with `/block0`.

-Once the required amount of POST requests have been processed and streamed to the SPI channel, the Pico commands the e-ink display to show the data.
+Once the required amount of POST requests have been processed and streamed to the SPI channel, the Pico commands the e-ink display to show the image.

 # TODO